peaBerberian/wasp-hls/README.md

 - [x] EXT-X-BYTERANGE: Used for range requests
 - [x] EXT-X-PLAYLIST-TYPE: Used To know if a Playlist may be refreshed
 - [x] EXT-X-TARGETDURATION: Useful for heuristics for playlist refresh
-- [x] EXT-X-START: Relied on for the default starting position.
 - EXT-X-MAP:
   - [x] URI: Used to fetch the initialization segment if one is present
   - [x] BYTERANGE: To perform a range request for the initialization segment